-Do you travel on Northern trains regularly anywhere between Leeds and Manchester Victoria (the Calder Valley route?).
+Do you travel on Northern trains regularly anywhere between Leeds and Manchester Victoria (the Calder Valley route), or in the Bolton area?
 Do you have an Android phone?

 Do you want to help to improve passenger wellbeing on rail journeys and receive a free wearable activity tracker as a thank-you?